Wednesday, March 18, 2026

 Step 3: Provide supportive care

 Supportive care helps animals recover more quickly and cope better with stress.
-Electrolytes like Electroguard NP assist in managing dehydration, reducing stress and supporting rumen function.
+Electroguard NP can assist in managing dehydration, reducing stress and supporting rumen function.

 Knowing when to call a vet or animal health technician